 Features: Rafflecopter Vs Gleam Vs RafflePress

 Let’s look a little closer at the features of each giveaway tool so you can compare them with each other and choose the right one for your needs.

 Rafflecopter is a popular free web-based giveaway tool, which means you can create a giveaway right there on the website.
-It bills itself as being super easy to use and allows small businesses to set tasks for people to enter the giveaway.
+The Rafflecopter giveaway app claims it is easy to use and allows small businesses to set tasks for people to enter the giveaway.

 - Standard entry form design

 - Add a prize image gallery to your widget (paid version)

 - Include surveys and polls in your contest (paid version)

 - Social media entry options (Facebook and Twitter only on the free version)

 - Integrate your Rafflecopter giveaway with email marketing services (paid version)